-Inquiries regarding the application of Title IX and other laws, regulations and policies prohibiting discrimination may be directed to either the Title IX and Section 504 Coordinator, Director of Employee Relations and Affirmative Action, 103 Bush Hall, SUNY Delhi, 454 Delhi Drive, Delhi, New York 13753; phone: 607-746-4495 Director of Health & Counseling Services/Title IX Deputy Coordinator, 114 Foreman Hall, SUNY Delhi, 454 Delhi Drive, Delhi, New York 13753, Phone: 607-746-4695 can be contacted after hours through the University Police

-Department at 607-746-4700.
+Inquiries regarding the application of Title IX and other laws, regulations and policies prohibiting discrimination may be directed to either the Title IX and Section 504 Coordinator, Director of Employee Relations and Affirmative Action, 103 Bush Hall, SUNY Delhi, 454 Delhi Drive, Delhi, New York 13753; phone: 607-746-4495 Director of Health & Counseling Services/Title IX Deputy Coordinator, 114 Foreman Hall, SUNY Delhi, 454 Delhi Drive, Delhi, New York 13753; phone: 607-746-4495 Director of Health & Counseling Coordinator, 114 Foreman Hall, SUNY Delhi, 454 Delhi Drive, Delhi, New York 13753, Phone: 607-746-4695can be contacted after hours through the University Police Department at 607-746-4700.
 Inquiries may also be directed to the United States Department of Education's Office for Civil Rights, 32 Old Slip 6th Floor, New York, NY 10005-2500; Tel.
 646-428-3800; Email OCR.NewYork@ed.gov.
 Crime Statistics - A written copy of the SUNY Delhi Annual Campus Security and Fire Report will be provided upon request by University Police, or the Vice President for Student Life.
 Information can also be obtained from the University Police website or at the U.S. Department of Education website: http://ope.ed.gov/security/GetOneInstitutionData.aspx.